friendly/ggsprings/README.md

 ## TODO

 - Finish documenting the package.
-I don’t quite know how to document a `ggproto` or to use `@inheritParams` for ggplot2 extensions.
 Add some more examples illustrating spring aesthetics and features.

 - Use the package to re-create the [gapminder example](examples/gapminder-ex.R).